-Street pavement widths vary based on the number of through lanes, auxiliary lanes, and shoulders.
+Street widths vary based on the number of through lanes, auxiliary lanes, and shoulders.
 Because of this variability, pavement areas are often shown by Equivalent Lane Miles (LM) which is the square yard area of pavement divided by an 11-foot-wide lane.
-The network's total amount of LM is approximately 531 miles.
-Figure 6 is a map of the City streets colored by condition category, based on the 2021 Pavement Condition Assessment.
-There have been no major changes to the City's pavement conditions since 2021.
+The network's total amount of LM is 531 miles.
+Figure 5 is a map of the City streets colored by condition category, based on the 2021 Pavement Condition Assessment.